I don’t know about you, but I wasn’t too concerned about including a homeschool PE program in our regular routine.

 But Homeschool P.E. is about so much more than just how physically active your child is.

-Well the purpose would be the same whether you are talking about homeschool P.E. or traditional school P.E.
+Well, the goal would be the same whether you are talking about homeschool P.E. or traditional school P.E.

 The Society of Health and Physical Educators says that the: